Most of the victims were young women or couples in cars on secluded streets.

 Investigators suspect Franklin is linked to additional murders.

-on 10 counts of first-degree murder and one count of attempted murder on May 5, 2016.
+on 10 counts of first-degree murder and one count of attempted murder.

-In August 2016, he is sentenced to death.
+In August 2016, he was sentenced to death.

 John Wayne Gacy

 Killed 33 young men and boys between 1972 and 1978.

 Many of his victims were drifters or runaways.
 Police suspected Gacy might have killed more than were discovered.

 Most of the victims were buried in a crawl space beneath Gacy's house in suburban Chicago.

 Before he was arrested, he had been active in the Democratic Party and had dressed as a clown to entertain children at parties.